T.O.T.S.: Production

-In April 2018, T.O.T.S. was greenlighted by Disney Junior.
+In April 2018, T.O.T.S. was greenlit by Disney Junior.
 It is produced by Titmouse, Inc. facilities in New York City, with animation and additional production handled by the independent Icon Creative Studio in Vancouver.

 Release

 Broadcast

 T.O.T.S. debuted on Disney Junior, Disney Channel, and DisneyNow in the United States on June 14, 2019.
 It premiered on Disney Junior in Canada on June 22.
 In February 2019, the series was renewed for a second season ahead of its broadcast premiere.
 On August 5, 2020, the series was renewed for a third ahead of the second-season premiere.
 The second season debuted on August 7, 2020.
 The third season was released on July 9, 2021.

 The television series was later made available to stream on Disney+.

+The series finale aired on June 10, 2022.

 Home media

 Home media is distributed by Walt Disney Studios Home Entertainment.